Requiem from the Darkness

 Requiem from the Darkness (京極夏彦 巷説百物語, Kyōgoku Natsuhiko Kōsetsu Hyaku Monogatari) is an anime television series produced by TMS Entertainment based on the series of short stories written and collected under the title The Wicked and the Damned: A Hundred Tales of Karma (巷説百物語, Kōsetsu Hyaku Monogatari) by Natsuhiko Kyogoku.
 The series was initially licensed in English by Geneon USA and now licensed by Discotek Media, and into a series of live action TV specials directed by Yukihiko Tsutsumi.

 Plot

 Taking place during the Bakumatsu of the Edo period when the foundations of the Tokugawa shogunate have begun to sway, a young writer named Momosuke wishes to write a book of 100 ghost stories.

-While researching old myths and legends, he comes across a mysterious trio who call themselves the Ongyou.
-They are detectives who are investigating the legends to reveal their truths, and bring those in the wrong to justice.
+While researching, he comes across a mysterious group who call themselves the Ongyou.
+They are detectives who are looking into the legends to uncover the details, and hold those responsible for wrongdoing accountable.
 Each time Momosuke meets the Ongyou, he must face horrible truths and battle with his morals, and he's seeing things he shouldn't be seeing...